 Fortunately, treatment is available for those who become physically dependent upon or addicted to heroin.
 Medical heroin detox administered by a medical professional subdues withdrawal symptoms to help dependent individuals endure the withdrawal process.
 Rehabilitation, including behavior modification, helps control heroin addiction.

 If you or someone you know is using heroin and experiencing heroin side effects, we can help.
-The Waismann Method of medical detoxification is a process that can get the person through withdrawal safely and comfortably, and without the unnecessary suffering usually involved with other drug detoxification methods.
+Waismann Method of medical detoxification is a process that can get the person through withdrawal safely and comfortably and without the unnecessary suffering usually involved with other drug detoxification methods.